 About EPA's role when groundwater is contaminated

-It’s not always practicable for sites to clean up groundwater within regulated time limits.
-In those cases, EPA:
+It’s not always possible for sites to completely clean up groundwater contamination.
+In those cases, EPA may:

-- puts in place a groundwater quality restricted zone to track the contamination and restrict groundwater use
+- put in place a groundwater quality restricted zone to track the contamination and formally communicate issues with groundwater use

-- stops certain activities where they may worsen groundwater contamination
+- stop certain activities where they may worsen groundwater contamination

-- makes periodic checks of whether groundwater cleanup is now practical.
+- make periodic checks of whether further groundwater clean up is possible.
 For example, when new technology becomes available.

 Find out more about other public health issues related to pollution and waste